 Cebu is one of the most diverse travel destinations in the Philippines.
-From island and beaches, snorkeling and diving spots, heritage sites, adventure activities, to delicious local cuisine - Cebu has them all.
+From island and beaches, snorkeling and diving spots, heritage sites, countless activities, the exciting Sinulog Festival, an award-winning international airport, to delicious local cuisine - Cebu has them all.

 Cebu consists of one main island and more than 100 surrounding islands.
 Its capital, Cebu City, is an economic and commercial powerhouse.
 In fact, it’s the oldest city in the Philippines.

 Travelers who love beaches, islands, and the general outdoors will easily fall in love with Cebu.
 This is why Cebu is a great alternative to Manila as an entry point when going to the Philippines.
 Other top Philippine destinations nearby can easily be visited from Cebu.

 Prominent Cebu tourist spots are scattered across the province.
 If you have a considerable amount of travel time, you can create an itinerary that can cover most of the must-visit spots in Cebu that fit your interests and preferences.

 For a hassle-free adventure, there’s a wide range of organized Cebu tours you can sign up for that already includes transfers.

 Here is a comprehensive list of Cebu tours and activities that you can add to your travel itinerary: